tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/management-api-versions.md

 This preview API has all of the features of the previous preview API, and adds the following functionality:

 + Enable or disable [Azure role-based access (Azure RBAC)](/azure/search/search-security-rbac), currently in public preview.
 In addition to the original key-based authentication, you can now use Azure Active Directory (Azure AD) authentication and Azure RBAC authorization for data plane operations.
-The ability use to Azure AD roles in this capacity must be specified when the service is [created or updated](/rest/api/searchmanagement/2021-04-01-preview/services/create-or-update) using `properties.authOptions`.
+In this preview management REST API, use [Create or Update Services](/rest/api/searchmanagement/2021-04-01-preview/services/create-or-update) to enabled or disable RBAC.

-+ Enable or disable [semantic search (preview)](/azure/search/semantic-search-overview).
++ Enable or disable [semantic search](/azure/search/semantic-search-overview).
 Semantic search is a premium feature that runs on Standard tier services.
 In this preview management REST API, use [Create or Update Services](/rest/api/searchmanagement/2021-04-01-preview/services/create-or-update) to disable semantic search at the service level to prohibit any query that invokes semantic ranking.
 You can also enable this feature on search services on the free tier for a small number of free queries.

 + Enforce encryption of data plane resources via [Customer Managed Keys (CMK)](/azure/search/search-security-manage-encryption-keys).
 Use [Create or Update Services](/rest/api/searchmanagement/2021-04-01-preview/services/create-or-update) to configure this option.
 Existing search services that don't meet this requirement will be marked as non-compliant.

-+ Disable scenarios that push data from Azure Cognitive Search to external resources.
++ Disable workloads that push data from Azure Cognitive Search to external resources.
 Use [Create or Update Services](/rest/api/searchmanagement/2021-04-01-preview/services/create-or-update) to set `properties.disabledDataExfiltrationOptions` to "All" or null (default).
-Disabling all scenarios turns off the following capabilities:
+Disabling all workloads turns off the following capabilities:

   + [Power query connectors](/azure/search/search-how-to-index-power-query-data-sources)
   + [Debug sessions](/azure/search/cognitive-search-debug-session)